Student Success Advising

 - Overcoming early obstacles in achieving your degree

-Once you are matched with your career specialist and faculty advisor(s), your student success advisor will continue to provide support as you make strides toward earning your degree.
+Your Student Success Advisor will continue to provide support as you make strides toward earning your degree.
 Seek guidance from them on any of the following issues:

 - Setting goals for the upcoming term in response to a probationary academic status